rafaelsampaio/ao-demo/README.md

 gcloud compute connect-to-serial-port `terraform output -raw console-bigip-name` --zone=`terraform output -raw console-bigip-zone`
 ```

-The output will give you the management IP address.
+The output will give you the management IP address and other useful information.
 To access Config Utility, you must use the user ``admin``` and the password you defined.
 Take note of all outputs, you will need some of them in next step.
 If you need to print the outputs another time, try the following command:

 ```bash
 terraform output
 ```

 Open the file ```terraform.tfstate``` to see all resources in the state file.
-To get the list of resource, use the command:
+To list the resources, use the command:

 ```bash
 terraform state list